Cloudxtreme/birchschedule/README.md

 2. Remove the .git folder from the cloned folder.
 3. Using an FTP program, or your hosting control panel, upload the folder to your WordPress installation's wp-content/plugins/ directory.
 4. Activate the plugin from the Plugins menu within the WordPress admin.
-5. To embed the booking form into a post/page, just insert the following shortcode: [bpscheduler_booking_form]
+5. To embed the booking form into a post/page, just insert the following shortcode: [appointer_booking_form]